 Keylogging software allows cybercrooks the ability to see what you type, for instance your access ID or password.
 According to the Center for Strategic and International Studies, cybercrime creates a $100 billion annual loss to the U.S. economy.
 More...

 SCAMS come in a variety of forms and try to mimic trustworthy sources.
-Lately fraudsters have sent e-mails pretending to be from Walmart.com or Amazon.com to name a few.
+Lately fraudsters have sent e-mails pretending to be from Walmart.com or Amazon.com, even FedEx and UPS to name a few.
 Do not click on any links, in fact DO NOT even open them.
 For more details, read our article: SPAM e-mail look real... be cautious

 - That contain unfamiliar links or attachments

 - Are unsolicited and from an unknown sender